Frequently Asked Questions

 No. The extension reads existing transcript text from the page (YouTube captions or visible transcript blocks).
 It never accesses your microphone, never records audio, and never performs speech recognition.

-How accurate are the transcripts?
+How accurate is the transcript?

 Does it work offline?